 Apart from the above courses you will also have the chance to participate in our yoga sessions, try out Capoeira and Acroyoga – for no extra cost of course.
 If you play any music instrument bring it along and join in for some live jamming that we often have in the evenings.
 We have a beautiful lake on site where you will be able to bathe as you wish during breaks and free time and we are only a 15 minute drive to a beautiful beach.
 The Azula community wants to create a safe and welcoming place for you to try new things, experiment, laugh and let go, to explore a deeper connection with yourself and with the natural world in stillness and tranquility.
 You will learn so much during this month, but having a great time is also the goal, so come with an open and relaxed mindset and make the most of your experience!

-Accommodation during the course will be provided in dorm tents with comfortable mattresses, electricity and mosquito nets.
+Accommodation during the course will be provided in dorm tents with comfortable mattresses and pillows.
 However for those that would prefer more privacy there is the option to rent a private bell tent for a maximum of 2 people at an added charge of € 40 a day.
 They are in private and beautiful surroundings in close proximity to toilets and showers.
 We have limited tents so booking them in advance is a must.
 If you prefer, you can also bring your own tent and camp on the designated areas.
 Please be flexible about your sleeping space.
 If for some reason you would strongly prefer to be in one space or the other, please let us know, and we will try to make that happen for you.

 Fresh and organic vegetarian food will be provided throughout the course and will be sourced from the farm itself and the local market.
 Special dietary needs can be accommodated for but please let us know in advance.

 Price: € 1200 (Euros)